Bigwode/PyTorch-GAN/README.md

 ### Context-Conditional GAN
 _Semi-Supervised Learning with Context-Conditional Generative Adversarial Networks_

+半监督学习环境条件生成对抗网络

 #### Authors
 Emily Denton, Sam Gross, Rob Fergus

 #### Abstract
-We introduce a simple semi-supervised learning approach for images based on in-painting using an adversarial loss.
+We introduce a simple semi-supervised learning approach for images based on in-painting using an **adversarial loss**.
 Images with random patches removed are presented to a generator whose task is to fill in the hole, based on the surrounding pixels.
 The in-painted images are then presented to a discriminator network that judges if they are real (unaltered training images) or not.
 This task acts as a regularizer for standard supervised training of the discriminator.
 Using our approach we are able to directly train large VGG-style networks in a semi-supervised fashion.
 We evaluate on STL-10 and PASCAL datasets, where our approach obtains performance comparable or superior to existing methods.

 [[Paper]](https://arxiv.org/abs/1611.06430) [[Code]](implementations/ccgan/ccgan.py)